 Gartner Analyst Panel: The Gartner panel consists of both industry and functional analysts, each of whom draw on their primary field research and continuous study of companies in their coverage area.
 Analyst voters utilize the same online voting system as does the peer panel.

-Polling Procedure: Polling is conducted via a Web-based, structured voting process.
-Panelists are taken through a four-page system to get to their final selection of leaders that come closest to the demand-driven ideal.
+Polling Procedure: Polling is conducted via a web-based, structured voting process.
+Panelists are taken through a four-page system to get to their final selection of leaders that come closest to the supply chain maturity.

 All this information — the four business data points and two opinion votes — is normalized onto a 10-point scale and then aggregated, using the aforementioned weighting, into a total composite score.
 The composite scores are then sorted in descending order to arrive at the final Supply Chain Top 25 ranking.

 The Masters category highlights the accomplishments and capabilities of long-term supply chain leaders in the Top 25.
 Companies qualify for the Masters category if their composite score places them in the top five rankings for at least seven out of the past 10 years.
 The Masters category is separate from the overall Supply Chain Top 25 list, but it is not a retirement from being evaluated as part of our annual research study.
 To the contrary, if a “master” company loses its top five composite score for long enough, it will lose the Masters designation and be considered as part of the Supply Chain Top 25 ranking in the same way as any other company in our study.